joeky888/vimrc/ReadMe.md

 ### Extra notes

 * Don't use `sudo vim`, use `sudoedit` instead
-* On MacVim, both Ctrl key and Command key will work
+* On MacVim, both Ctrl key and Command key will work if you save it as `~/.gvimrc`
 * There are some keys one should never map them
     * Ctrl-I = Space in terminal
     * Ctrl-M = Enter in terminal